Legalisation of documents from the Czech Republic for use in the Netherlands

 Which documents require an apostille?

 This is not a complete list.
-Contact the Czech authorities if your document is not listed.
+Contact the Czech authorities to find out if your document needs an apostille.

 Where can you have your document legalised?